tomassar/Go-REST-API-no-libraries/README.md

-This is a small project creating a REST API using pure Go, using only the starndard HTTP package.
+This is a small project creating a REST API using pure Go, using only the standard HTTP package.
 Consists on a simple domain object called OpenSourceProject that tracks open source projects.

 Currently the server only supports these methods: